 If you are planning to visit other Australian states and territories, please make sure you're aware of the travel restrictions and quarantine requirements in place.

 Fully vaccinated Australian citizens and permanent residents can travel overseas without an exemption.
-There will also be reduced quarantine requirements for eligible fully vaccinated travellers when they return to or enter Australia.
+Check the Australia's immigration and border arrangements during COVID-19 for the latest information when returning to or entering Australia.
 Learn more about vaccinations, pre-flight testing and travel requirements, and international travel rules for NSW.

-Higher Degree Research (HDR) students continue to be subject to the same travel restrictions and approval processes as staff, for the purposes of travel to complete core components of their research projects.
-HDR students continue to be subject to the same travel restrictions as students for the purposes of overseas student exchange or electives to for completion of coursework components.
+Higher Degree Research (HDR) students continue to be subject to the same travel requirements and approval processes as staff, for the purposes of travel to complete core components of their research projects.
+HDR students continue to be subject to the same travel requirements as students for the purposes of overseas student exchange or electives to for completion of coursework components.

-With border restrictions easing and international travel resuming, the University is carefully considering how we’re able to support in-person student mobility programs.
 Applications for in-person programs including Semester 1, 2023 Exchange and winter break 2022 short-term programs are open.
 The applications for summer break 2022-23 short-term programs and Semester 2, 2023 exchange will open in Semester 2.
-If you would like to find out more, please contact email@example.com.
+If you would like to find out more in-person global experiences, please contact email@example.com.

 International students who have submitted an application for an exchange program but are currently in their home country and unable to travel to Australia, should email firstname.lastname@example.org.